d3/d3-selection/README.md

 <a name="selection_apply" href="#selection_apply">#</a> <i>selection</i>.<b>apply</b>(<i>function</i>[, <i>arguments…</i>]) [<>](https://github.com/d3/d3-selection/blob/master/src/selection/apply.js "Source")

-Apply works identically to call, however instead of returning the original selection, it returns the value from the function.
+Works identically to `call`, however instead of returning the original selection, it returns the return value from the function.
 This allows for greater flexibility in chaining function calls that return a modified version of the selection, or a new selection entirely.
 For example, here is a simple transition factory:

 ```js
 function addTransitions (selection) {